emm-aah/wellness-wien/README.md

 ### Credits

 -Content
-_www.w3schools.com_
+www.w3schools.com -
-_www.codeinstitute.com_
+www.codeinstitute.com - love running project.
+I used this to help me with the header and navigation bar aswell as the footer.

 -Media
-_www.pexels.com_ I used Pexel for all images I used in this site.
+www.pexels.com I used Pexel for all images I used in this site.